tcpiplab/Web-App-Hacking-Notes/wordpress/wordpress-study-list.md

      1. [x] Get on the mailing lists for vulnerabilities for Wordpress core
      1. and also for popular plugins such as Yoast (SEO) for example.

-1. **DDOS Protection provided by AWS**....
-We use some lower tier plan, but it would be good to just get up to speed on what Amazon is using and offering.

 1. Little bit of **Ansible**.
 We use this for code deployments.

 1. **WP command line**.
 Very handy and it will look good if you know how to use it.  http://wp-cli.org/